carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 ~~~
 {: .output}

-If you do not want the 'cloud' gene families as it is a lot of data and can be hard to open with a browser sometimes, you can use the following option:
+If you do not want the 'cloud' gene families to be displayed, as it is a lot of data and can be hard to open with a browser, you can use the following option:

 ~~~
 $ ppanggolin draw --pangenome pangenome.h5 --tile_plot --nocloud --output draw_tile_nocloud